tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 receiver in separate parts, and is particularly large or will be generated slowly, then sending a series of encrypted chunks can improve the performance of applications.

+Incremental delivery of responses allows an Oblivious Gateway Resource to provide Informational (1xx) responses ({{Section 15.2 of ?HTTP=RFC9110}}.

-This document defines a variant of Oblivious HTTP that supports handling both requests and responses in chunks, along with new media types.
+This document defines an optional message format for Oblivious HTTP that supports the progressive creation and processing of both requests and responses.
+New media types are defined for this purpose.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+Notational conventions from {{OHTTP}} are used in this document.

 # Chunked Request and Response Media Types